benadar293/midipm/README.md

-# Academic Project Page Template
+# Performance Conditioning for Diffusion-Based Multi-Instrument Synthesis
 Project Page for the paper: Maman et al., "Performance Conditioning for Diffusion-Based Multi-Instrument Synthesis"